play14team/strapi-plugin-map-field/README.md

 ```

-## Add a json field and enable the module
+## Add a json field and enable the plugin

 In order for the map to replace the JSON field in the Admin Panel, you need to enable the plugin on that JSON field in your content-type definition.